 (Click PLAYLIST in the above video player to view related treatment and condition videos)Back pain usually occurs in the lower back but can occur in the upper back as well.
 The pain may be aggravated with movement or may radiate into the upper or lower extremities1.

 Patients may also have limited range of motion and/or tenderness upon touch.

 Certain red flags indicate a more serious condition that may require emergency evaluation or surgery, including weakness, numbness or tingling, fever, weight loss, or problems with bowel and/or bladder control1, 4.

 Diagnosis leading to productive back pain treatment is done by a doctor through a comprehensive history and physical examination.

-Supplemental imaging is usually reserved for symptoms that persist beyond several weeks despite conservative treatment, or if a physician suspects serious pathology1, 2.Depending on your particular back pain, the doctor may order an X-ray if a bone infection or tumor is suspected, or magnetic resonance imaging (MRI) or computed tomography (CT) scan if disc herniation is suspected2, 3.
+Supplemental imaging is usually reserved for symptoms that persist beyond several weeks despite conservative treatment or if a physician suspects a serious pathology1, 2.Depending on your particular back pain, the doctor may order an X-ray if a bone infection or tumor is suspected or magnetic resonance imaging (MRI) or computed tomography (CT) scan if disc herniation is suspected2, 3.

 The goals of back pain treatments are to relieve symptoms and improve functioning.
 Back pain treatments range from conservative management to surgery depending on the cause and severity of the pain2.

 Back pain typically resolves on its own within weeks with conservative treatment1, 3.
 More conservative back pain treatments include1, 2, 3: